Hiking in the Rain: A Guide for Taking Your Dog Along

 • Use a leash: Keep your dog on a leash to prevent them from wandering off or getting lost in the rain.

 • Be cautious of slippery surfaces: Wet rocks, tree roots, and muddy trails can be slippery.
-Take extra and ensure your dog's paws have proper traction.
+Take extra care and ensure your dog's paws have proper traction.

 • Stay hydrated: Even in cooler temperatures, both you and your dog can become dehydrated while hiking.
 Carry enough water and offer regular breaks for hydration.